-His interest in conservation eventually led him to Development Aid from People to People (DAPP), a local development agency in Malawi and Planet Aid's sister organization.
+His interest in conservation eventually led him to Development Aid from People to People (DAPP), a local development agency in Malawi.
 Alex began working with DAPP's Farmers’ Clubs Program in 2006, and has continued to do so to the present time.

 In listening to him describe his work, what struck me most was how Farmers' Clubs facilitated the adoption of conservation practices by 80% of farmers who participated in the program.
 Most of these former subsistence-level farmers now produce a surplus that can be sold.
 Alex shared an example of a woman named Janet who, through the program, saw her annual income increase from $70 a year to $1,810 a year, a stunning difference.